Wake Forest vs. NC State NCAA Football Odds, Plays and Insights | November 13, 2021

 - Wake Forest's games this year have hit the over on four of nine set point totals (44.4%).

-- When Wake Forest scores more than 16.0 points, it is 5-4 against the spread and 8-1 overall.
+- Wake Forest is 5-4 against the spread and 8-1 overall in games when it puts up more than 16.0 points.

-- When Wake Forest picks up more than 321.4 yards, the team is 5-4 against the spread and 8-1 overall.
+- In games that Wake Forest amasses more than 321.4 yards, the team is 5-4 against the spread and 8-1 overall.

-- This year, the Demon Deacons have nine turnovers, one fewer than the Wolf Pack have takeaways (10).
+- The Demon Deacons have nine giveaways this season, while the Wolf Pack have 10 takeaways .

 - Find the latest spread and moneyline odds for Wake Forest at SISportsbook.